 Ease of Use - You can visit the website of Wishfin and choose from any of Whatsapp, chat or even the conventional application form to apply for your favourite card.

 Fast - Online application can be made in a matter of few minutes.
 You just need to answer or fill relevant personal and professional information to complete the application.

-Credible Information Display - The information displayed is researched thoroughly and get updated on a timely basis, ensuring a greater degree of reliability.
+Credible Information Display - The information displayed is researched thoroughly and get updated on a timely basis, hence ensuring a greater degree of reliability.

-Transparency in Information - Not only the offers, you also get to know the fees & charges applicable to a card.
+Transparency in Information - Not only the offers, you can also get to know the fees & charges applicable to a card.
 The information is transparent and so you get a complete look of the card before applying for it.
 This only boosts consumer confidence and has made many apply through Wishfin.